wso2-incubator/cicd-test-artifacts/README.md

 ```
 Implement a new scenario test for the new car

-* Configure this repository as the artifacts repository in the Jenkins CICD pipeline.
+* Configure this repository as the artifacts repository in the Jenkins CICD pipeline